 Our Musical DirectorsWe have attracted a series of talented musical directors:

-The Choir released its first professional recording in May 2017.
+The Choir also released its first professional recording in 2017 (May).
 Prozone Music Recordings set up its studio in St Mary’s Church Hall, Rickmansworth, the previous November, when we recorded Brahms' Ein deutsches Requiem, accompanied by four hands on piano instead of an orchestra.
 The pianists were Anna Le Hair and John Byron, with soloists Emily Rowley Jones (soprano) and Benjamin Seifert (baritone).
 The sleeve artwork 'The Long Journey' was gifted to the Choir by Neil Wax, a loyal supporter and Honorary Member of the Choir.